malaviya-parth/CN/04_DLL/03_Access Control/05_csmaCD.md

 Minimum Frame Size = B/W * Minimum Frame Duration
 Minimum Frame Duration = 2 * Tp = RTT = 51.2 $\mu s$
 Minimum Frame Size = 10 Mbps * 51.2 $\mu s$ = 512 bits = 64 bytes
-So if we want to sned data of 50 bytes then we need to add 14 bytes of padding.
+So if we want to send data of 50 bytes then we need to add 14 bytes of padding.

 ## Q3
 In CSMA/CD network running at 1 Gbps, over 1 km cable, signal speed in cable is 200000 km/s.
 Find minimum frame size.